 - This is a solid inexpensive reel for inshore fishing

 - Proven drag system

 The Penn Fierce II provides good value and is available HERE.

-The Fierce II gives you a few upgrades over the Pursuit II such as moving to the full metal body, adding the Techno-Balanced rotor, an additional bearing, a superline spool and a heavier aluminum bail wire.
-So this is a good step up for the additional $20 over the Pursuit II.
+The Fierce II gives you a few upgrades over the Pursuit II such as moving to the full metal body, adding the Techno-Balanced rotor, an additional bearing, a superline spool, and a heavier aluminum bail wire.

 Instant Anti-Reverse bearing – The instant anti-reverse is a one way bearing that provides for a solid retrieve without any back play in the handle like we used to find in the older model reels with a racket style anti-reverse system.

 Heavy-duty aluminum bail wire – The Penn Fierce II has an extra heavy duty bail wire that will withstand the test of time and should not warp over a long period of time.
 This is of importance as a warped or bent bail will lead to inferior line management and line lay when retrieving.

 Superline Spool Line Capacity Rings – The super spool incorporates rubber inlaid into the spool which means that you can go directly to the spool with a braid of your choice without having to back it with mono.